 This is a unique big-band version of Ohio State’s famous fight song.
 Go Bucks!

 This lovely Roberta Flack song has passed the test of time.
-Give your audiences some warm fuzzies with this tune.
+Give your audiences some warm fuzzies with this deeply moving tune.

 Midwest Vocal Express earned an International medley with this crazy concoction.
 Ask anyone who was there: Their performance was all-time funny, delightful, memorable and totally marvellous.

 This Statler Brothers’ song puts an ironic twist on loneliness.
 And it won’t bother your audiences at all . . .

 A novelty number about looking at the world from a unique perspective, this tune was written by the delightfully twisted Heywood Banks.

 Do you have an outlaw sort of bass who is looking for a solo?
 This is a good one, with one caveat: The song is arranged to be accompanied by guitar and bass fiddle.
 It could be redone someday but not just yet, for the piece is exclusive to Boardwalk right now.
 After all, doesn’t Pookie remind you quite a bit of Johnny Cash?

 Though this song is usually set as a dialog between two people (see the next entry), the song can work just fine for one soloist.
 So if you are like many groups and have just one soloist with the medium range, this piece could be just the ticket for you.